AdobeDocs/experience-manager-cloud-service.en/help/assets/asset-microservices-configure-and-use.md

 1. To generate other renditions, click **[!UICONTROL Add New]** and provide the following information:

    * File name of each rendition.
-   * File format (PNG, JPEG, or GIF) of each rendition.
+   * File format (PNG, JPEG, GIF, or WebP) of each rendition.
    * Width and height in pixels of each renditions.
 If the values are not specified, the full pixel size of the original image is used.
    * Quality in percent of each JPEG rendition.
    * Included and excluded MIME types to define the applicability of a profile.